Women's education in the United States: Emma Willard

+Colleges for women

+At the college level, a few private schools followed Oberlin's 1833 example of enrolling women, but notably the state schools restricted admission to men.

 The second half of the 19th century, on the other hand, produced relatively rapid gains for women's education in the United States.
 The founding of Vassar in 1865 was followed by Wellesley in 1875, Smith in the same year, Bryn Mawr in 1885, Radcliffe in 1879, and Barnard in 1889.
 Such institutions were fed by a steady stream of female high school graduates, who throughout this period comprised a majority of graduates.
 High school enrollment trebled in the 1890s, with girls continuing to represent the lion's share.
 The expansion of both secondary and tertiary public education that began in 1867 and lasted until the early 20th century created greater opportunities for women.
 Between 1867 and 1915, 304 new colleges and universities were established, bringing the American total to 563 such institutions.
 On the liberal arts faculties of state colleges such as Colorado, Iowa, Kansas, Minnesota, Nebraska, Texas, and Washington, women outnumbered men; indeed, the president of the University of Wisconsin was urging quota restrictions.